 However, despite such widespread support as of 2016 only 12 states required universal background screenings and only 5 had passed violent misdemeanor handgun restrictions.
 Without even touching political flashpoints – issues like assault weapon bans or “stand your ground” laws – enacting just these two basic firearm safety regulations would significantly reduce the number of pediatric gun deaths in America.
 Once again, the only thing standing in the way is political will.

 Today’s epidemic of gun violence against children will not be cured in one giant leap.
 But to borrow from Theodore Roosevelt, sustained progress isn’t won by theorizing about giant leaps – rather, it’s won by those who take the next step.
 And the one after that.
 And the one after that.

 After all, to get to “eliminating gun violence” we must first progress through “reducing gun violence.”
 Since progress begins where enmity ends, let’s focus on making headway where we already agree – by getting to the roots of our nation’s mental health crisis and universally enacting two widely-supported, evidence-based firearm safety laws.

 All politics aside, we have failed our children for too long.
 Now is our opportunity to begin making it right.

-Dr. Chris DeRienzo is a physician from Asheville, NC and author of the book Tiny Medicine – One Doctor’s Biggest Lessons from His Smallest Patients, available for purchase on Amazon and at your local bookstore on June 11th.
-Follow him on Twitter at @ChrisDeRienzoMD, on Instagram at @TinyMedicineMD and on LinkedIn.
+Dr. Chris DeRienzo is a physician leader from North Carolina and author of the book Tiny Medicine – One Doctor’s Biggest Lessons from His Smallest Patients.
+All views expressed here are his alone and are not attributable to any entity with which he may be affiliated.
+Follow him on Twitter at @ChrisDeRienzoMD and on LinkedIn.